rxseven/docker-playground/README.md

 - Pre-commit hooking with Husky and Lint-staged
 - CI/CD with GitHub, Travis CI, Coveralls, Heroku, and AWS Elastic Beanstalk

-> Link: the complete guidelines are available in [this project](https://github.com/rxseven/setup-react-app).
+> Note: the complete guidelines are available in [this project](https://github.com/rxseven/setup-react-app).

 [Back to top](#table-of-contents)